timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks-benefits.md

 # Benefits of hypertables
-Hypertables help TimescaleDB achieve [better performance for time-series data, compared to regular PostgreSQL][performance-benchmark].
+Hypertables help TimescaleDB achieve [high time series performance ][performance-benchmark] and improved time series workflows.

 ## Faster inserts and queries
 In time series workflows, many inserts and queries are performed on recent data.